Mesothelioma

 Mesothelioma Prognosis

-Two major parts of a mesothelioma prognosis are life expectancy and survival rate.
+The two main parts of a prognosis are life expectancy and survival rate.
 Learn about each below.

 Mesothelioma Life Expectancy